Fiscal year 2017/18

 The special products segment is comprised of the BENEO (BENEO-Orafti/BENEO-Palatinit/BENEO-Remy), Freiberger , PortionPack Europe divisions, as well as AGRANA's starch and bioethanol businesses as well as the wheat starch plant in Zeitz, Germany.

 Revenues and operating result

 The special products segment was able to increase year-over-year revenues to € 1,997 (1,819) million.
 In addition to steady volume growth in almost all product categories, contributions from frozen pizza producer Richelieu Foods Inc., Braintree, Massachusetts, acquired 1 December 2017, and HASA GmbH, Burg, Germany, purchased in July 2017, were included for the first time.

 The operating result decline continued in the fourth quarter.
 At the end of fiscal 2017/18, it was posted at € 158 (184) million, down from last year's unusually strong result.
 The result improvement from volume and revenue gains was more than consumed by significantly higher write-downs and especially higher raw material prices than a year earlier.

 Result from companies consolidated at equity

-The special products segment invested € 126 (131) million.
-The BENEO division's investments were mainly for efficiency improvements in the production process at Orafti in Oreye, Belgium, and the agglomerations system at Palatinit in Offstein.
-The starch division's main investments were for the construction and startup of the wheat starch plant in Zeitz and a capacity expansion in Aschach, Austria.
-The Freiberger division focused its investments on improving efficiencies by installing new production systems at the Berlin and Westhoughton, Great Britain, sites.
+The special products segment invested € 121 (126) million.
+The BENEO division’s investments were mainly for efficiency improvements in the production process at Orafti in Oreye, Belgium, and the expansion of the agglomerations system at Palatinit in Offstein, Germany.
+The starch division’s main investments were for a capacity expansion in Aschach, Austria.
+The Freiberger division focused its investments on improving efficiencies by installing new production systems at the Westhoughton, Great Britain, location.